drnxloc/rest_route/README.md

 flutter pub add rest_route
 ```

-This command will add a line to your package's pubspec.yaml file and run an implicit flutter pub get.
-The added line will look like this:
+This will add the dependency to your pubspec.yaml:

 ```yaml
 dependencies: